leyf/Final-Project/README.md

 Introduction to IoT current status, analysis and PoC of the impact a distributed botnet could produce.

-The distributed architecture is immplemented by the use of IPFS v0.4.20 (Alpha version)
+The distributed architecture is implemented by the use of IPFS v0.4.20 (Alpha version)

-I do not make responsible of any bad use of the published code.
+I do not make responsible of any bad use of the code published.